 Hünkar Beğendi

-A signature dish of Ottoman court cuisine, popularly said to have been created for Empress Eugénie's 19th-century visit to the Sultan; the name means 'the sultan liked it'.
+A signature dish of Ottoman court cuisine, popularly said to have been served during Empress Eugénie of France's 19th-century visit to Sultan Abdülaziz, who so approved of it that it took his name; the name means 'the sultan liked it'.

 The first forkful is pure contrast: smoky, creamy eggplant melting against deeply savoury lamb.
 The béchamel and cheese turn the purée luxurious without hiding the charred edge of the eggplant, while the tomato-rich meat sauce soaks in around it.